-The Wooten Center's MyCollegeTrek Program provides a variety of college and career-prep activities for teens ages 13+.
-All activities are free thanks to our donors.
+Our MyCollegeTrek Program provides college and career prep activities for teens ages 13+.
+All activities are at no cost thanks to our donors.
+See the descriptions below.

 AKA Sorority, Inc. College Admissions Process (CAP) Workshop Flyer

 High school boys and girls in grades 9-12 can attend monthly workshops at the Wooten Center with AKA sorors helping students prepare for and enroll in college.
 The workshops are held at the center on the first Fridays, 6-7:30pm.
 All students must complete an AKA application.
 Bring your completed form to the first meeting or receive the application when you come.
 Must be signed by parent or guardian.

 College Applications Night for High School Seniors Flyer